Solving for income

 Investors often think of cash as a safe haven.
 Many investors shy away from the stock market, unwilling to take on the added risk.
-However, as interest rates have remained low globally, returns on cash are still low and even negative in real terms for many countries.
-Even if policy normalizes—when central banks raise interest rates—rates will rise, but only slowly and may remain negative for some time in real terms as inflation is also likely to pick up.
+However, even with interest rates now at multi-year highs, returns on cash are still low and even negative in real terms for many countries.
+Cash returns may be negative for some time in real terms as inflation will take time to return to acceptable levels.

 2. PLAN ON LIVING A LONG TIME